 In alliance with the International Society for Horticultural Science (ISHS), the ProMusa network organizes scientific symposia (reported in proceedings) to help its members stay up-to-date on the latest research developments, stimulate discussions and encourage collaborations within and between disciplines.
 When not meeting face-to-face, ProMusa members stay in touch using the network’s mailing lists.

-To become a ProMusa member, send an email to register to the Musacontacts database.
+To become a ProMusa member, register on the Musacontacts database.

 Bioversity International provides the secretariat that manages the website and the network with funding from the CGIAR Research Program on Roots, Tubers and Bananas.